What is Generation Tribe?

 But she also loves being part of a community, telling people’s stories and helping to make a difference, which is why she is proud to be a co-founder of Generation Tribe.

-Charlotte has been a journalist for eight years training at Highbury College in Portsmouth.
+Charlotte has been a journalist for nine years training at Highbury College in Portsmouth.
 She has a degree in film and media studies from University of Winchester

 She spent two years working in local newspapers in Horsham and Haywards Heath before becoming a feature writer at etc Magazine.